Stock Clearance Sale

 Acid Reducer

-Acid reducers are the drugs used to relieve the pain and irritation produced in the stomach due to high acid content.
-The acid neutralizers are also known as antacids that neutralize the stomach acid.
-Antacids are known to provide instant and short-term relief from the burning sensation due to acidity.
-Acid reducers are used for the treatment of various gastrointestinal conditions like:
+Acid reducers are drugs used to relieve the pain and irritation produced in the stomach due to high acid content.
+Acid neutralizers are also known as antacids that neutralize stomach acid.
+Antacids provide instant and short-term relief from the burning sensation due to acidity.
+Acid reducers are used for the treatment of various gastrointestinal conditions:

 Acid reducers are medicines that are also known as H2 receptor antagonists.
 The H2 blockers must be taken by mouth, although some injectable forms are also available.
-The H2 blockers work by blocking the action of histamines on the stomach's parietal cells, thereby decreasing the amount of acid produced by the parietal cells present on the wall of the stomach.
+The H2 blockers work by blocking the action of histamines on the stomach's parietal cells, thereby decreasing the amount of acid produced by the parietal cells on the stomach wall.
 Thus, the stomach juices are made less irritating.
 It relieves the symptoms of burning sensations in the stomach and esophagus.

 Causes of Stomach Problems: